Why is there an axial force in the rib?

 The eccentric beam causes axial forces in the slab.
 This results from the deformation of the whole slab+beam system.
 The picture shows the horizontal deformation “ux” to explain graphically the behaviour of the system.
-This system is composed of two beams of a rectangular cross section connected by rigid links.
-The horizontal displacement of the support is free to prevent the constraint.
+This system is composed of two beams of a rectangular cross-section connected by rigid links.
+The horizontal displacement of the support is free.

-If we look at the beginning of the beam, we can see compression in the slab and tension in the beam.
+If we look at the beginning of the beam, we can see compression in the slab (red arrow) and tension in the beam (blue arrow).

-Of course, the whole system must be in equilibrium and the total axial force equal to the sum of the axial force in the slab and in the beam must be zero.
+Of course, the whole system must be in equilibrium and the total axial force (as the sum of the axial force in the slab and the axial force in the beam) must be zero.

 In our model, we have only one beam and all the internal forces of the top part are integrated in the axial force in the rib.
-Practically, the effective width of the slab is smaller than the whole width of the slab.
-Only exceptionally are the ribs arranged in such a way that there are no gaps in between the effective widths and all internal forces in the slab can be summed up into the rib.
-This happens if the distance between the ribs is smaller or equal to the effective width of the slab calculated from the national code.
+Practically, the effective width of the rib is smaller than the whole width of the slab.
+Only exceptionally the ribs are arranged in such a way that there are no gaps between the effective widths, so all internal forces in the slab can be summed up into the rib.
+This happens if the distance between the ribs is smaller or equal to the effective width of the rib calculated from the national code.

 Behaviour of a rib in a wide slab

-Distribution of the axial force in the slab.
+We look at the distribution of the axial force in the slab.
 This is independent on the defined effective width of the slab.
-Only the stiffness of the slab and beam is responsible for the shape of the distribution of internal forces.
+Only the stiffnesses of the slab and beam are responsible for the shape of the distribution of internal forces.

-This is a section across the middle of the slab showing the distribution of the axial force.
+We look at a section across the middle of the slab showing the distribution of the axial force:

 We can integrate the axial force in the section across the whole width of the slab.
-We get 439kN.
+We get a value of 439 kN.

-Compared to the axial force in the beam, which is 435kN.
+We can compare this value with the axial force in the beam, which is 435 kN.
 We see the whole system is in equilibrium.
 The small difference results from the size of the finite elements.

 Comparison of different effective widths

-However, if we extend the effective width of the slab to the whole width of the slab, we neglect the distribution of the internal forces over the slab and the concentration over the beam.
-(In fact, there are two limit values: the minimum effective width is equal to the width of the beam and the maximum one is equal to the whole width of the slab.)
+However, if we extend the effective width of the rib to the whole width of the slab, we neglect the distribution of the internal forces over the slab and the concentration over the beam (in fact, there are two limit values: the minimum effective width is equal to the width of the beam and the maximum one is equal to the whole width of the slab).

 The internal forces in the slab are excluded from the slab and integrated into a new virtual T section.
 This virtual section consists of the effective slab width and the beam.

-Distribution of the axial force in the slab.
-We can see that the distribution is equal to the one in the pictures above where the effective width of the slab was defined according to the code.
+We consider the distribution of the axial force in the slab.
+We can see that this distribution is equal to the one in an earlier picture where the effective width of the rib was defined according to the code.

 These axial forces within the effective width of the slab can be integrated.

-We get axial force equal to 56kN, which is in the slab.
-The total axial force in the slab was 435kN.
-Therefore, in the part outside the effective width we have axial force 435-56=379kN.
+We get an axial force equal to 57 kN, which is in the slab.
+The total axial force in the slab was 435 kN.
+Therefore, in the part outside the effective width we have as axial force 435 kN - 57 kN = 378 kN.

-If we create the sum of the integrated axial force in the slab and in the beam, we must get 445-57=388kN.
+If we create the sum of the integrated axial force in the slab and in the beam, we must get 445 kN - 57 kN = 388 kN.

 These internal forces will be moved to the T section.

-If we reduce this axial force of the beam by 234kN, which is the sum of the axial forces from the effective width of the slab, we get 211kN.
+If we reduce this axial force of the beam by 234 kN, which is the sum of the axial forces from the effective width of the rib, we get 211 kN.

 The axial force outside the effective width remains in the slab.